ap-csp-whs-2024-2025/intro-assignment-cdnguyen125/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is: I play all racket sports like badminton, tennis, and pickleball.
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: did you always know you wanted to learn a lot of code or did you randomly get a revalation after doing a lot of math?
 * List your sports and extracurriculars you participate in